When a dog puts his ears back

 Look for signs such as trembling, panting, or excessive licking of the lips.
 A frightened animal might also back away or hide, indicating a strong desire to escape.
 If you encounter a situation where the animal remains rigid and alert, this could signal anxiety.
 The ears will be flattened, but the overall body language leans towards aggression or defense.

-See also How long to muzzle train a dog
+See also How long does a dog eye ulcer take to heal

 Recognising Submission